Breckenridge Summer Solstice Conference has been postponed.

 Is it roasting at home?
 Beat the heat and cool off your audience in Breckenridge – June highs are in the 70s with little to no humidity.
 Well into June, snow is found on the peaks and mountainsides and locals can be found skiing the famed 4th of July Bowl through early July.

-With the ability to deliver live shots and compelling packages for audiences back home, Breckenridge Solstice is sure to be a conference for both work and play concurrently.
+With the ability to deliver live shots and compelling packages for audiences back home, Breckenridge Solstice is sure to be a conference for both works and play concurrently.

 2019 Solstice Speakers:

 - Climate change and its impact on human health – Dr. Jay Lemery, Associate Professor of Emergency Medicine, Chief Section of Wilderness and Environmental Medicine, University of Colorado